Yinqinw/yinqin-portfolio-templates/final-project-part-three.md

 > Include a link to your final data story on Shorthand, Esri StoryMaps, etc. here.

 Text here!
+I have worked in the Chinese film industry and I know from my first-hand experience that movie poster once post, can be viewed as public marketing material that can be distributed freely as long as the purpose is non-profit, and even in the for-profit pitch deck, we can use it too.
+So I'm sure it is ok for me to use it here.
+But I don't know if it is the same in the American film industry so I deleted all the posters in my second part.

 # Changes made since Part II
 > Include few paragraphs that reflects on changes you made since the completion of Part II.